adyshake/adyshake.github.io/_posts/2019-12-25-writing-an-xposed-module-to-quit-social-media.md

 For the longest time I debated whether removing stories was worth the effort that it would require.
 Since Instagram itself wouldn't allow it, I'd have to write an Xposed module myself to get it done.
-So I let it remain and arguing that I might get lose touch if I cut myself off completely--exactly the same way I felt before muting my feed by the way.
+So I let it remain and I argued that I might get lose touch if I cut myself off completely--exactly the same way I felt before muting my feed by the way.

 Fast forward a few months and the content on my stories had gotten extremely political, ripe with both posts containing violence and misinformation.
 It